blanchardjblake/stock_home/README.md

 docker-compose -f docker-compose.dev.yml build
 ```

-The above command builds two docker images.
-One with django project and other with `PostgresSQL` DB.
+The above command builds two docker images—one with the Django project and the other with the `PostgresSQL` DB.

-### Run the docker image
+### Run

 ```bash
 docker-compose -f docker-compose.dev.yml up